2020–2021 Takemi Fellows (37th Group)

 Dr. Minsoo Jung (South Korea)

 What inspired your interest in public health?
 I majored in sociology at the undergraduate level.
-Learning the theory of health inequality in a course of social class has influenced my career decision.
+Learning the theory of health inequality in the course of social class has influenced my career decision.
 Eventually, I went to the graduate school of public health and studied health sociology.
 Since then, looking at health from the perspective of inequality has become my main research topic.
+I work primarily on people who have been excluded from a society or are vulnerable to health: people with HIV/AIDS, female sex workers, mothers with children, or people living in the lowest socioeconomic status.
+Understanding why these diverse groups are susceptible to certain diseases and dying prematurely is a critical health challenge.
+To answer this question, I analyze the data of individuals in terms of behavioral science and at the same time analyze the community and network in which they are embedded in terms of social context.
+I hope that my research using multilevel combined data can prevent diseases and promote health in minority groups.

 Dr. Reiko Miyahara (Japan)